 After losing Mahomes, Chiefs and Henne hold off Browns 22-17

-KANSAS CITY, Mo. — The Kansas City Chiefs had lost Patrick Mahomes to a concussion and were in danger of losing the game.
+KANSAS CITY, Mo.
+(AP) -- The Kansas City Chiefs had lost Patrick Mahomes to a concussion and were in danger of losing the game.

-Then their defence and Chad Henne — their defence and Chad Henne?! — kept their Super Bowl hopes alive with a 22-17 victory over the Cleveland Browns that advanced them to the AFC championship game.
+Then their defense and Chad Henne - their defense and Chad Henne?! - along with a gutsy call by Andy Reid kept their hopes of a Super Bowl repeat alive, holding off the Cleveland Browns 22-17 on Sunday to advance to their third straight AFC championship game.

-With their star quarterback reduced to a spectator, the oft-forgotten bunch opposite Mahomes' high-powered offence forced the Browns to punt in the waning minutes Sunday.
-Then, his 35-year-old backup showed some moxie with a long third-down scramble and fourth-down completion to Tyreek Hill — when audacious Andy Reid decided to go for it — with just over a minute left, giving the Chiefs a first down and allowing them to run out the clock.
+With their star quarterback reduced to a spectator, the oft-forgotten bunch opposite Mahomes' high-powered offense forced the Browns to punt in the waning minutes.
+Then, his 35-year-old backup showed some moxie with a long third-down scramble and audacious fourth-down completion to Tyreek Hill - when go-for-broke Reid decided to go for it - that gave the Chiefs a first down with just over a minute left and allowed them to run out the clock.

+''We go through all those Saturday night with the quarterbacks, those situations: 'Fourth-and-1 to win the game, what do you want?''' said Reid, who never once thought about punting on fourth down. ''My coaches were on board, they all did a great job with the spot, with the calls, everything - they were spot-on.
+It was a great job.''

-Mahomes hadn’t played in 21 days, since the Chiefs clinched the AFC’s top seed in Week 16, but he hardly missed a beat before leaving midway through the third quarter.
-He finished 21 of 30 for 255 yards and touchdowns passing and running.
+Mahomes hadn't played in 21 days, since the Chiefs clinched the AFC's top seed in Week 16, but he hardly missed a beat before leaving midway through the third quarter.
+He finished 21 of 30 for 255 yards and a TD, and ran for another score.

-Harrison Butker added three field goals for the Chiefs, who nearly blew a 19-3 lead but held on to become the first AFC team to host three consecutive conference championship games.
+Harrison Butker added three field goals for the Chiefs, who nearly blew a 19-3 lead but survived to become the first AFC team to host three consecutive conference title games.
 They'll face the Buffalo Bills next Sunday.

+''It stings,'' Browns coach Kevin Stefanski said. ''We came here to win and didn't get the job done.
+There is a finality to that.''

-Baker Mayfield threw for 204 yards with a touchdown and an interception for the Browns, who were coming off their first playoff win since the 1994 season.
-But their inability to drive for the winning touchdown — they punted with 4:23 left in the game — kept them from winning two playoff games in a season for the first time since 1950.
+Baker Mayfield threw for 204 yards with a touchdown and a pick for the Browns, who were coming off their first playoff win since the 1994 season.
+But their inability to drive for the winning touchdown - they punted with 4:23 left in the game - and defensive letdown kept them from winning two playoff games in a season for the first time since 1950.

+''It came down to us on defense and we let it slip,'' Browns pass rusher Myles Garrett said. ''We had two opportunities.
+We didn't make it happen.
+It was right in front of us and we just - this time we didn't get it done.''

 Mahomes completed 11 of his first 12 passes and led the Chiefs to back-to-back touchdowns to start the game.
-Mahomes ran for the first and let Travis Kelce turn a dump-off into a 20-yard catch for the other, making him the first player since Steve Young in 1995 with three straight playoff games with TDs on the ground and through the air.
+He ran for the first and let Travis Kelce turn a dump-off into a 20-yard catch for the other, making him the first player since the 49ers' Steve Young in 1995 with three straight playoff games with TDs on the ground and through the air.

 In fact, Mahomes was so sharp passing in the first half that he even completed a celebratory heave to a lucky fan in the far reaches of Arrowhead Stadium's upper deck following his touchdown jaunt.

 After the teams swapped field goals, with Butker breaking the Chiefs playoff record with a 50-yarder into the wind, the Browns marched for what could have been a momentum-swinging score heading into halftime.
-But just when wide receiver Rashard Higgins tried to stretch over the goal line for a touchdown, the Chiefs' Daniel Sorensen arrived to deliver a hit, popping the ball loose and into the end zone for a touchback — the call stood after a video review.
+But just when Rashard Higgins tried to stretch over the goal line, the Chiefs' Daniel Sorensen arrived to deliver a hit, popping the ball into the end zone for a touchback - the call stood after a video review.

-Compounding the miscue for Cleveland?
-The Chiefs had 1:32 left, plenty of time for Mahomes to get them within range of Butker's strong right leg.
-His chip-shot field goal gave Kansas City a 19-3 halftime lead.

 The entire complexion of the game changed early in the third quarter, though.

-First, the Browns held the Chiefs when Mayfield threw an interception and Butker missed a field goal off the upright.
-Then, Mayfield led them briskly the other way, capping a 77-yard drive with a touchdown throw to Jarvis Landry.
-And finally, roughly 17,000 fans allowed into the stadium because of the pandemic were left sitting in stunned silence when Mahomes was tackled around the head with 7:27 left in the quarter and was left crumpled on the turf near midfield.
+First, the Browns held the Chiefs when Mayfield threw an interception and Butker missed a field goal.
+Then, Mayfield led them briskly the other way, capping a 77-yard drive with a TD throw to Jarvis Landry.
+And finally, roughly 17,000 fans allowed in the stadium due to pandemic were left sitting in stunned silence when Mahomes was tackled around the head with 7:27 left in the quarter and left crumpled on the turf near midfield.

 Mahomes, already hobbled by a foot injury, stumbled as he tried to get to his feet.
 He was eventually helped to the blue tent on the sideline, then ran to the locker room, where he was evaluated for a concussion.